TeamLinux01/daniel.melzaks.com/README.md

 1. Create a repo for your [personal github pages](https://pages.github.com).
 1. Fork this repo.
+1. Change any references to `daniel.melzaks.com` in the readme and anywhere else.
-1. Change the `.gitmodules` to point public at your github pages repo.
+1. Change the `.gitmodules` to point `public` at your github pages repo.
 1. Remove all `.md` files from `content` folder, modify the `hugo.yaml`

 ### How to test your site